 High achieving Master of Public Health and Master of Global Health students can undertake a six-week placement.
 Placements can be undertaken in organisations such as NSW Department of Health Public Health Units or Health Promotion Units, government supported agencies such as the Sax Institute and Family Planning NSW, and non-government organisations such as NSW Cancer Council or advocacy groups.

 The Accelerate Communication Excellence (ACE) program is an online platform designed to develop the professional communication competence of first-year students ahead of their first clinical placement.
-This program is open to all first-year Faculty of Health Sciences undergraduate and graduate entry master's students.
+This program is open to all first-year Sydney School of Health Sciences undergraduate and graduate entry master's students.

 Watch a video to find out how ACE has helped our students ahead of their first clinical placement.